aws/amazon-chime-sdk-js/guides/15_Background_Filter_Video_Processor.md

 let transformDevice = new DefaultVideoTransformDevice(logger, device, processors);
 ```

+### Changing the background image

+If you would like to change the background image mid stream for a processor, you may want to cache a reference to the created BackgroundReplacementProcessor and call the [`setImageBlob`](https://github.com/aws/amazon-chime-sdk-js/blob/main/src/backgroundreplacementprocessor/BackgroundReplacementProcessor.ts#L28) API to change the background image.

 ## Configuration

 Both `isSupported` and `create` accept _specifications_ — `BackgroundFilterSpec` and `BackgroundBlurOptions` or `BackgroundReplacementOptions` structures — as input.
 The `BackgroundFilterSpec` allows you to describe the model attributes, CDN paths, and other configuration options that define how the feature should operate.
 The `BackgroundBlurOptions` and `BackgroundReplacementOptions` allow you to configure runtime options like observer reporting period, logging and the amount of blur strength to apply to the video.